r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 pacman -Sy wget subversion
 ```

+As an aside, these pacman commands may be useful.
+Install an index of
+available files using `pacman -Fy` and then get e.g. a package providing
+file `unzip.exe` by `pacman -F unzip.exe`.
+List all available packages (not
+necessarily installed) using `pacman -Sl`.
+List installed packages using
+`pacman -Q`.
+One should only be installing packages from "msys"
+sub-repository of Msys2, mixing other sub-repositories with the toolchain
+may cause trouble.

 Download and unpack Tcl/Tk bundle from
 [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file currently
 named `Tcl.zip`.
 Download R sources.
 Download and apply patches for R